DavidSM100/Web-App/README.md

 ![Examples of apps](example-imgs/opened-apps.jpg)

 ## How to use ?
-Just run it over http localhost and open in the browser.
+Clone this project and run it over http localhost and open in the browser.

 You can run it using python like this: